 Here are my favorite AirPod alternatives.
 I based these selections on my hands-on experience and feedback from Crutchfield customers:

-To my ears, these are the absolute best-sounding truly wireless headphones available.
+To my ears, the Momentum TW 2 earbuds are the absolute best-sounding truly wireless headphones available.

 It makes sense.
 Their driver design and sonic signature are both informed by Sennheiser's flagship IE 800 S in-ear headphones, some of the most revered wired in-ears on the planet.